weizeming/weizeming.github.io/_pages/about.md

 - *2023.06*: &nbsp;🎉 1 Paper (as first author & corresponding author) accepted by **ICML 2023 AdvML-Frontiers Workshop**
 - *2023.06*: &nbsp;🇨🇦 I attended **CVPR 2023** at Vancouver and illustrated our poster
 - *2023.05*: &nbsp;🥈 Won **Second prize** in Chinese Mathematics Competitions for College Students **(National final)**
-- *2023.05*: &nbsp;💡 Our patent *An image classification method based on fair and robust neural networks* has passed the first examination and been published
+- *2023.05*: &nbsp;💡 Our patent *An image classification method based on fair and robust neural networks* has been published
 - *2023.05*: &nbsp;🎙 I gave a talk on our CVPR paper in **Safe & Responsible AI workshop** (ICLR 2023 social event) at Tsinghua University.
 - *2023.02*: &nbsp;🎉 1 Paper (as first author) accepted by **CVPR 2023**
 - *2022.12*: &nbsp;🏅️ Won **First prize** in Chinese Mathematics Competitions for College Students (Beijing Division), and qualified for the finals